dusk-network/dusk-protocol/review-process/README.md

  4. **Update documentation**: use all gathered information to write a complete documentation.

- 5. **Start research**: open Issues to clarify lacking rationale, address existing issues, and research for improvements.
+ 5. **Research**: open Issues to clarify lacking rationale, address existing issues, and research for improvements.

 ---